Hoosiers improve their GSR for third straight year

 Glass also served as president of the City of Indianapolis' 2011 Super Bowl Bid Committee, which although not successful for that year, has been credited with successfully laying the groundwork for the city's successful bid for 2012.
 At the time of Glass's appointment Tony Dungy, former head coach of the Indianapolis Colts, said, "I worked very closely with Fred on the Super Bowl effort, and I was very impressed with his vision, leadership and judgment.
 Indiana University has made an outstanding choice."

 Upon his appointment of Glass, Indiana University President Michael McRobbie said, "In all of these major undertakings, Fred demonstrated a remarkable talent for leadership, for mastering the details of big challenges, for diplomacy, and for consensus building.
 He has a well-earned reputation as someone who can get the big things done.
 He is exactly the person we need to take on the challenges our Athletics Department will encounter in the next decade."

-Glass and his wife, Barbara, who Fred met at an IU football game and graduated from IU in 1980, are the parents of four children.
-They are: Katie, 27, a 2008 IU Kelley School graduate who recently married Tom Askey, also a 2008 Kelley School graduate; Joe, 25 (Marquette University `10) who is attending the Indiana University McKinney School of Law; Connor, 21 (IU class of `14); and George, 18 (IU '17).
-Fred, Barbara, Katie, and Tom are life members of the IU Alumni Association.
+Glass and his wife, Barbara, who Fred met at an IU football game and graduated from IU in 1980, are the parents of four children and one grandchild.
+They are: Katie, 28, a 2008 IU Kelley School graduate and her husband Tom Askey, also a 2008 Kelley School graduate, and their daughter Betsy; Joe, 26 (Marquette University `10) a 2014 graduate of the Indiana University McKinney School of Law; Connor, 22 a 2014 IU School of Journalism graduate; and George, 19 (IU '17).
+Fred, Barbara, Katie, Tom, Joe, and Connor are life members of the IU Alumni Association.